 Outside Craigellachie on the Dufftown road is the Speyside Cooperage.
 Here 100,000 barrels a year are constructed or repaired, mainly for the distilleries of the area.
 Or, more accurately, many of them are reconstructed: much of the character of Scotch comes from the way it borrows something from whatever previously occupied the barrels in which it is matured, whether sherry, port, madeira, bourbon or whatever.

 Back in Craigellachie, it's worth the trip out of the village and across the busy A941 to find your way to the old bridge across the River Spey.
 There is parking near the bridge, down a minor road opposite the junction leading to the village.
 Craigellachie Bridge was built by Thomas Telford in 1814.
 A plaque on one of the castellated towers guarding the entrance to the bridge records that the metalwork was cast in Wales: another that the bridge was restored to something like its original condition in 1964.
-The bridge is a remarkable piece of engineering, and can be viewed from above or below.
+The bridge is a remarkable piece of engineering, and can be viewed from deck level or from the riverbank below.